magento/devdocs/src/live-search/indexing.md

 -  `in_stock`
 -  `low_stock`

-The following field is indexed for configurable products:
+The following field is indexed for all configurable products:

 -  `childrenSkus`